ten7/handbook.ten7.com/_pages/02_whoweare.md

 # next_title:
 ---

 [TEN7](https://ten7.com/) is a full-service strategy, design, development and support company with deep expertise in Drupal.
-Our mission is to Make Things That Matter.
+Our mission is to [Make Things That Matter] (https://ten7.notion.site/Make-Things-That-Matter-1822bfd34e4646aa952156c19157a764).
 We value being on a team that is honest, inclusive, open and mindful.
 We promise to always lead with empathy.

 We asked our team to share what they would go back and tell themselves as a new hire at TEN7.
 Here is what a few of us said:

 * “Be confident, you know more than you think you do.”
 * “Don’t stress too hard about everything being perfect.”
 * “Don’t be afraid to ask for help.
-We’re a team and everyone really does want to help!”
+We’re a team, and everyone really does want to help!”
-* “The TEN7 team is open and we want to hear what you have to say.”
+* “The TEN7 team is open, and we want to hear what you have to say.”

 ## Our Company and Product Names